“Collecting more taxes than is absolutely necessary is legalized robbery.” – Calvin Coolidge

 Regarding the governor’s current veto power: “[it’s] something of a sledgehammer and not a scalpel.” – James Sheehan

 Imagine a surgeon trying to remove a tumor with a sledgehammer.
-With the wrong tool, that surgeon could either do nothing or cause more harm to the patient than good.
-The same is true for the governor and the rank-and-file legislators when passing the state budget.
+Without the proper tools, that surgeon is forced to do nothing or risk possibly causing more harm to the patient than good.
+The same is true for the governor and the rank-and-file legislators when passing the RI state budget.

-By providing Rhode Island’s governor with the same power that 44 other governors currently have, they could use the line item veto to remove specific questionable articles from the overall budget.
-This tool provides a much-needed check and balance to control wasteful spending.
-Even if the governor exercised their line item veto powers, our legislators would still have the ability to override that veto if they felt the expenditure was necessary.
+By providing Rhode Island’s governor with the same power 44 other governors enjoy, our governor could use the line-item veto to remove specific questionable line items from the final budget presented by the legislator.
+This small change provides a much-needed check and balance to control wasteful spending while reserving power to the legislature to override the governor’s line-item veto by majority vote.

 Promote and Preserve Our Coastal Resources

 “We are tied to the ocean.
 And when we go back to the sea, whether it is to sail or to watch – we are going back from whence we came.” – John F. Kennedy

 Rhode Island’s state constitution promises that: “the people shall continue to enjoy and freely exercise all the rights of fishery, and the privileges of the shore, to which they have been heretofore entitled under the charter and usages of this state.”

 Rhode Island’s founding fathers understood the importance of our coastlines and waterways and enshrined the people’s rights to access this important resource in our constitution.
 Today, many Rhode Islanders take their constitutional rights for granted.
 We have become accustomed to having access to our waterways limited by our legislature – all in the name of increasing revenue.
 Parking and beach access fees make enjoying our privilege unaffordable.
 Recreational saltwater fishing licenses limit our rights to our fishery.
 Overdevelopment of our coastlines further restricts our access and places public lands in private hands.